HomeAsiaAustralian court upholds ruling for transgender woman, doubles damages against female-only app

 TRANS PROTECTIONS AFFIRMED

-Grover has argued sex at birth is immutable and unlawful discrimination did not occur.
+Grover has maintained that Tickle is a man, arguing sex at birth is immutable and unlawful discrimination did not occur.
 The Federal Court in 2024 found that "sex is changeable".

 Grover appealed and Tickle also cross-appealed, seeking a declaration of direct discrimination and greater damages.